AFT Executive Vice President

 A skilled teacher and administrator, DeJesus is a forceful advocate for justice—undaunted and unafraid to speak truth to power.

-Elected as an AFT vice president in 2014, she chairs the AFT’s Latino Issues Task Force and serves as the presiding officer of the AFT Asian American and Pacific Islander and the newly created AFT LGBTQIA+ task forces.
+Elected as an AFT vice president in 2014, she chairs the AFT Latino Issues Task Force and serves as the presiding officer of the AFT Asian American and Pacific Islander Task Force and the newly created AFT LGBTQIA+ Task Force.

 In 2021, she joined the executive boards of the AFL-CIO and the Solidarity Center and became secretary-treasurer of the Labor Council for Latin American Advancement.
-At the AFL-CIO, she serves on the Racial Justice Task Force (and the Subcommittee on Reimagining Federated Bodies) and the Immigration Committee.
-She also serves on the board of directors of the Congressional Hispanic Caucus Institute and was recently elected to serve as president of the National Association for Bilingual Education.
+At the AFL-CIO, she serves on the Racial Justice Task Force (and the Subcommittee on Reimagining Federated Bodies), the Immigration Committee and the board for the Maritime Trades Department.
+She also serves on the board of directors of the Congressional Hispanic Caucus Institute and the National Immigration Forum and was recently elected to serve as president of the National Association for Bilingual Education.
+In December 2022, she was appointed by the Biden administration to serve on the President’s Advisory Commission on Advancing Educational Equity, Excellence and Economic Opportunity for Hispanics.

 unexpected road from engaged parent to educator and trade unionist.
 When one of her daughters became ill during a school construction project, DeJesus publicly exposed the toxic environment, caused by asbestos.